 - April 5, 2024 – Deadline to submit pre-departure requirements to receive funding

 - Are in good academic standing at time of application and at the end of the spring semester

-**Preference will be given to students who have NOT received prior funding and for whom this is their last summer of college**
+**Preference will be given to students who have NOT received prior funding and for whom this is their first or second summer of college**

 - Programs in high risk countries or regions